Recent quantum runtime (dis)advantages: Quantum advantage in algorithm runtime

-where \(t_f\) is the time taken to generate the solution and \(p_{E \leq E_0 + \varepsilon |E_0|}\) is the probability of finding a solution with energy \(E\), within \(\varepsilon\) optimality gap of the true ground state energy \(E_0\) in cases when the solution is known, or a~reference energy otherwise (e.g. the best energy found by a reference solver).
-In most cases the probability distribution \(p_{E \leq E_0 + \varepsilon |E_0|}\) remains unknown, and it needs to be replaced by an estimator, whose computation involves firstly a non-trivial optimization of the solver settings, and subsequently a number of independent runs of the solver with optimal parameters, from which the estimate is established.
-The employed function of success probability estimates the number of times an algorithm needs to be run to find a solution within the desired optimality.
+where $t_f$ denotes the time taken to generate a single solution and $p_{E \leq E_0 + \varepsilon |E_0|}$ is the probability of obtaining a solution with energy $E$ within an $\varepsilon$ optimality gap of the true ground-state energy $E_0$, when this value is known, or relative to a reference energy otherwise (e.g., the best energy found by a reference solver).
+In most practical settings, the probability distribution $p_{E \leq E_0 + \varepsilon |E_0|}$ is unknown and must be estimated.
+This typically involves non-trivial optimization of solver parameters, followed by multiple independent runs using the optimized settings, from which the success probability is inferred.
+Its functional dependence then determines the expected number of repetitions required to obtain a solution within the desired optimality threshold.

-Investigation of \(\TTe\) for specific classes of optimization problems, or its scaling with the problem size serves as a standard comparison tool between different heuristic algorithms, including the quantum ones~\cite{Lidar2025}.
-However, it is clear from the above definition that a proper definition of the runtime $t_f$ is absolutely crucial for fair and unbiased comparison.
+Investigations of $\TTe$ for specific classes of optimization problems, as well as studies of its scaling with problem size, are commonly used as comparison tools between different heuristic algorithms, including quantum approaches~\cite{Lidar2025}.
+However, it follows directly from the above definition that a careful and consistent definition of the runtime $t_f$ is essential for fair and unbiased comparisons.

-In most cases defining and measuring runtime for classical algorithms poses no problem.
-The set of tools for straightforward runtime measurements is also available~\cite{NsightProfiling,IntelProfiler,AMDProfiler}.
-On the other hand, there are two fundamental challenges concerning quantum runtime.
-The first one concerns the proper definition of quantum runtime, as one must determine which of various quantum computation stages should be included in the total runtime.
-Secondly, one needs to establish a robust method of measuring times of those stages.
-In the subsections these issues would be addressed separately for quantum annealing and gate based devices.
+In most cases, defining and measuring runtime for classical algorithms is relatively straightforward, and a variety of mature profiling tools are available for this purpose~\cite{NsightProfiling,IntelProfiler,AMDProfiler}.
+In contrast, defining and measuring runtime for quantum algorithms presents two key challenges.
+The first concerns the operational definition of quantum runtime, namely which stages of the quantum computation pipeline should be included in the total runtime.
+The second concerns the practical measurement of the durations of these stages in an experimental setting.
+In the following subsections, we address these issues separately for quantum annealing and gate-based quantum devices.